-The Waihi Gold Update is a fortnightly newsletter designed to inform the public about our operations.
+The Waihi Gold Update was a fortnightly now a monthly newsletter designed to inform the public about our operations.

-To access a specific topic use the search function at the top right.
+To access a specific topic use the search function at the top left.

 Update 10 December 2015

-In this edition we explain why we are now reporting our exploration activities in more detail, update progress on the Social Impact Management Plan, and detail site activity over the holiday period.y.
+In this edition we explain why we are now reporting our exploration activities in more detail, update progress on the Social Impact Management Plan, and detail site activity over the holiday period.

 Update 5 November 2015

-In this issue we background the transition to OceanaGold, explain changes to our 0800 Community Engagement Line number, and report on the Social Impact Management Plan.
+In this edition we talk about the background of the transition to OceanaGold, explain changes to our 0800 Community Engagement line number, and report on the Social Impact Management Plan.
 We also introduce our new general manager Bernie O’Leary to the public.

 Update 29 October 2015

-In this issue Newmont says “farewell” to Waihi.
+In this edition Newmont says “farewell” to Waihi.
 We reflect on their 13 years working in the Waihi community.

 Update 8 October 2015

-In this issue we report on two very different Correnso consent conditions: the Social Impact Management Plan, and seismic and rock movement monitoring.
+In this edition we report on two very different Correnso consent conditions: the Social Impact Management Plan, and seismic and rock movement monitoring.

 Update 10 September 2015